martinwilliamsiet/DailyBread/README.md

 ﻿# DailyBread
 # This is part of the data infrastructure layer for my upcoming app
 # The 'NBA PY TO SQL' is to be run first to establish the database and" initial game information
 # within POSTGRESQL.
-Datanase should be created first, with one "games table and several
+Database should be created first, with one "games" table and several
 # columns
 # gameid
 # visitorteamname